How It Works

 Explanation of Net Energy Metering/Demand Charges

-- Bucket 1 – A fixed monthly fee, the amount of which depends on the rate tariff you are on.
+• Bucket 1 – A fixed monthly fee, the amount of which depends on the rate tariff you are on.
 This fee remains even after you go solar.

-- Bucket 3 – Demand charges.
+• Bucket 3 – Demand charges.
 The utility actually tracks usage in 15-minute increments, and the demand charge is based on the highest peak in a given month or quarter.
 The demand charge is often half of a commercial customer’s bill and sometimes even more!

 When a business adds solar, it enters into a “Net Energy Meter” agreement with the utility company.
 This agreement states that the utility will credit the customer at the same rate it would charge the customer for a given kWh.
-For the sake of explanation, let’s assume that a business is open 5 days a week – Monday through Friday.
-On Saturday and Sunday, very little electricity is being used, but the solar system is creating power, that power is going back out into the grid, and the customer is being credited for the power it created.
-On Monday morning, staff shows up to work and turns everything on, the credit that was created over the weekend is used up before, and new electricity charges are billed.
-This give and take between kWh used and created is constant, hour by hour, day by day, and month by month.
+For the sake of explanation, let’s assume that a business is open 5 days a week—Monday through Friday.
+On Saturday and Sunday, very little electricity is being used, but the solar system is creating power; that power is going back out into the grid, and the customer is being credited for the power it created.
+On Monday morning, staff shows up to work and turns everything on; the credit that was created over the weekend is used up before, and new electricity charges are billed.
+This give-and-take between kWh used and created is constant, hour by hour, day by day, and month by month.